Mariammomostafa/Spring-Security/springMvc_Security_DBSave(default Schema)/README.md

-# Spring MVC security project [Default Security Schema without Dao Layer]
+# Spring MVC security project [Default Security Schema]
 ## for MVC :
 - create Dispatcher Servlet class & another class for it's configurations
 - create bean of InternalResourceViewResolver for detect the path of jsp pages